 I work with these issues using guided visualizations, trance, and hypnosis.
 I use these tools to help my clients isolate their feelings, to amplify their sensitivity to those feelings, and to better coordinate their connection, resources, and needs.

 The idea is that our physical body, daily schedule, and emotional pathways are dynamically interconnected and relatively invisible to us.
 Trying to focus one’s attention, follow one’s own clues, and reconfigure one’s energies feels like chasing a flock of birds, or a school of fish: they seem to be going every which way.

 It is relatively easy to attend to the breath or digestion, and so to focus on the lungs and large intestine.
 It is not easy to imagine sensations of the liver and gallbladder, as their musculature and operations are beyond our conscious control.
 For these, we must use our imagination by recalling whatever sensations and emotions are familiar.
 By creating a picture and feeling, we can reconnect to an otherwise neglected part of ourselves.

 We can do this by relaxing and focusing on selected perceptions.
 Then, we move into a state that invites the emergence of feelings, ideas, and emotions.
 Finally, we attune to inclination, intuition, and subtle perceptions that we otherwise obscure with agitation, cogitation, irritation, tension, and our generally incessant mental chatter.

 We want to experience multiple levels of awareness, and to recognize ourselves as composed of multiple personalities with different levels of awareness.
-We want to recognize our obsession with certain issues and how we react in compulsive ways.
-To relax these reflex behaviors, and regain the ability to regulate ourselves.
+We want to recognize our obsession with certain issues and how we react in compulsive ways, to relax these reflex behaviors, and to regain the ability to regulate ourselves.